pratheekshasn/nilrt/scripts/dev/upstream_merge/README.md

 6. **Test the Installation**:
    - The script verifies that the installation is not faulty by running tests on the VM.

 ---

-This structure makes the workflow easier to follow and understand.
-Let me know if you need further adjustments!

----